Download Guide on IFRS 13 Fair value measurement as at 2025

 IFRS 13 Fair Value Measurement is an accounting standard that sets out the framework for measuring fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

 IFRS 13 uses the fair value hierarchy to rank the inputs that are used in measuring the fair value of assets and liabilities.
+There are three levels in the fair value hierarchy:

 • Level 1 inputs: These are the most reliable inputs, and they are based on quoted prices in active markets for identical assets or liabilities.
 For example, the fair value of a publicly traded stock like Apple Inc. would be considered to be a Level 1 input.